davidlucadou/Markov/README.md

 PostgreSQL database (and a user with the appropriate permissions) in order to run at all.
 There's only one table with two columns (prefix and suffix), so it's not too complicated.

+## Running
+Obviously make sure you `pip install requirements.txt`, and make sure the config actually has stuff in it and that it's named `config.json`.
+If those requirements are fulfilled, just `python3 markov.py` and it should work.

 ## TODO:
 - Generate output lol